HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

    4. **JOIN Query**
    5. **Sub-Query**

-## 6. Analysis and Insights:
+## 4. Analysis and Insights:
 Key Insights:
    1. People tended to buy pizzas increasingly on weekdays during lunch and dinner time, especially on Fridays (the busiest)
    2. The Classic Deluxe pizza was the most popular among customers; however, the Barbecue Chicken pizza brought the most revenue.
-   3. Large (L) size of pizzas generated the highest revenue.
+   3. The Large(L) size of pizzas generated the highest revenue.
    4. Promotions on family-size orders could increase revenue further, especially on Fridays and weekends.

-## 7. Visualizations:
+## 5. Visualizations:
 The Tableau dashboard includes:
    1. A sales trend line chart to visualize peak hours.
    2. A bar chart showing the highest revenue per day in weeks.